The Mounjaro Experience, Designed For Patients Like Julia1

 Getting patients started1

-It's in a single-dose pen with a no-see needle2
+- Remind patients that Mounjaro is taken once weekly and comes in a single-dose pen with a no-see needle1

 Select Important Safety Information